CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 Be persistent and shameless about connecting to professionals.
 Research a career relevant professional at a company you want to work for and reach out to them.
 Do not apply then reach out.
 Reach out and then apply.
 Show them how you can benefit their projects and the company and what separates you from a candidate.
 If you are able to show that you can be a valuable asset to your company, they can get you or help you get hired.

-Branding yourself online is important because companies are able to get an impression about you from your social media platforms, professional profiles and website.
+Branding yourself online is important because companies are able to get an impression about you from your social media platforms, professional profiles, and website.
 You can establish your online presence by making a website by coding or using website development services such as SquareSpace or Wix.
 Other ways are having professional networking sites like ProSky.
 ProSky will give you the opportunities to work with different companies to potentially get hired!
 Companies will also ask for your personal social media platforms like Facebook, Twitter, Instagram, etc. so be careful about what you post and try to avoid controversial issues.

 Another important way to brand yourself is being confident and having a positive attitude.
 Do not let positions scare you and do not let your entry levelness stress you out and especially do not apologize for it.
 Be confident and show that you are an ambitious and motivated candidate that can become a valuable asset to the company.
 Following all these tips may seem like a lot of work, but putting in the work now can help with getting the results you want down the road.
-Keeping a positive attitude throughout the process is key in presenting yourself in the way to be perceived by working professional as completing quality work.
+Keeping a positive attitude throughout the process is key in presenting yourself in the way to be perceived as completing quality work.

 Make sure you know what kind of products and services the company you are applying for offers.
 Having a good understanding of the company not only shows that you are genuinely interested in the company but you have a willingness to learn.